What it is

 Grass or permanent vegetation established in waterways protects the soil from concentrated flows.
 Grassed waterways significantly reduce gully erosion and improve runoff water quality resulting from concentrated surface flow.

 Grassed waterways should be designed and installed where gully erosion is a problem.
-Constructing the grassed waterway at the right time of the year will aid in proper establishment of the vegetation and help to ensure its success.
-If you have an area of concern, contact the local Soil and Water Conservation District/NRCS office for planning and design assistance.
+Constructing the grassed waterway at the right time of the year will aid in the proper establishment of the vegetation and help to ensure its success.
+If you have an area of concern, contact the local SWCD/NRCS office for planning and design assistance.